abhiramkrishnayanam/PDF-Image-Exctractor/README.md

 ## 🚀 Future Improvements

 While the current approach based on contour detection and thresholding works reasonably well, there is room for improvement — especially in increasing the **accuracy** of image region detection.
-Here are a few ideas for future development:
+Below are some ideas for future development:

 ### 1. 🧠 Use Deep Learning for Image Detection
-Instead of relying purely on size-based filters and OpenCV contours, we can integrate a **pre-trained object detection model** like:
+Instead of relying purely on size-based filters and OpenCV contours, we can integrate a **pre-trained object detection model** such as:
 - **YOLO (You Only Look Once)**
 - **Faster R-CNN**
 - **EfficientDet**